jescalan/rupture/readme.md

 ### Variables

-A few variables are exposed that can be customized, each of them are listed below:
+A few variables are exposed that can be customized, each of them are listed below.
+All of these variables are scoped under the global `rupture`, so for example could be accessed directly in your stylesheets as `rupture.scale`, etc.

 ##### `mobile-cutoff`
 Pixel value where the `mobile` mixin kicks in, also the lower bound of the `tablet` mixin.